molnar-david/tcp-client/README.md

 # tcp-client

-A very basic TCP client to connect that can connect and send messages to a server, by default to localhost.
-This can be changed by changing that ipAddress variable.
+A very basic TCP client that can connect and send messages to a server, by default to localhost.
+This can be changed by changing the ipAddress variable.
 Can be used to connect to my [TCP client](https://github.com/molnar-david/tcp-server/) instead of PuTTY.

 ## How to use: